 Despite serious reservations like this, I was totally swept up in the movie and have to rate it highly overall.
 As a movie, it’s a towering, almost unbelievable achievement.
 It was essentially an independent production, with a large portion of the financing coming directly from the filmmakers themselves.
 Cloud Atlas was not made as a corporate exercise; it exists because three filmmakers felt they had to do it.
 The message of resisting oppression of all sorts, including corporate, must not have been a good selling point when it came time for them to shop their movie around to potential distributors, giant corporations all.
 So go see Cloud Atlas, if for no reason other than its verve and audacity.

 Some of McCarthy’s poetically spare language is preserved in the limited voiceover narration delivered by the Man (Viggo Mortensen).
 But some evidence exists onscreen that the filmmakers feared the audience might not be able to put two and two together.
 While being scarcely mentioned by name in the book, “cannibalism” is one of the first words spoken in the film.
 It presents this savagery as the specific omnipresent threat that forces the Man and Boy to remain totally alone and self-reliant.
-Another clue the movie is more obsessed with cannibalism than the book: in the closing credits, a plump female character is chillingly named “well-fed woman”.
+Another clue the movie is more obsessed with cannibalism than the book: in the closing credits, a character is chillingly named only as “well-fed woman”.
 That’s certainly more humor than can be found in the text.

 The ending of the novel is something that can only work in prose.
 A simple change in verb tense hints at a possible future, a radical change in thinking for characters previously forced to organize their lives around immediate survival.
 Beyond an overarching quest to reach the ocean, they indulged in little talk of the future, or of any kind of continuance at all.
 Life on the literal and metaphorical road is a sick combination of drudgery and terror.
 Every event in their lives is sudden, unexpected, and never likely to recur in quite the same way.
 The final words in the novel are perhaps the first thing the boy hears that hints of a comforting routine he might expect in his future.
 Translated to film, Hillcoat and screenwriter Joe Penhall do perhaps the only thing they could do: plug a bunch of words into a character’s mouth that was silent in the book.